hackclub/hackclub/workshops/backjack/README.md

 ```

-#### GIving Definition to PLayer_Stay function
+#### Giving definition to Player_Stay function

 what if the player say Stay, which means the player is done taking more card and rather as the dealer to take card up until the dealer's card is bigger than 16 :

-  If you get confuse where we got this rule, check out the [Video]() that explain the rule of this  game in order to understand the game better.
+  If you get confused where we got this rule, check out the [Video]() that explains the rule of this  game in order to understand the game better.
  Now as I say before we will need to create an function that perform the task when the player say stay, this function we can simply call it ` Player_Stay() `        function :
      ```C++
      /* Declaration section: This will be used to Declare variables and Function */ void Player_Stay();
      ```
-NOw let give definiton, first what would the FUnction stay do :
+Now let give definiton, first what would the FUnction stay do :
- + As the [video](https://youtu.be/eyoh-Ku9TCI) explain it, when the dealer pull back his card or say stay, the dealer should new card while the delaer total is less than 16.
+ + As the [video](https://youtu.be/eyoh-Ku9TCI) explains, when the dealer pulls back his card or says stay, the dealer should get a new card while the dealer total is less than 16.
-+ now when the dealer card total is bigger than 16,  we should then check if the dealer as a bust thne the player will win
++ now when the dealer card total is bigger than 16,  we should then check if the dealer as a bust then the player will win
 + if the dealer does not have a bust, then we will check if the player card is bigger than the dealer's card and smaller than 21 then the player win
 + else the player loose and the dealer win
 ```C++